-Susan’s approach to coaching is relationship focused with the goal of helping the client achieve their goals.
+Susan has 1500+ paid coaching hours working with over 300 organizations across Fortune 500 organizations in the United States, Canada, Europe, and South America.
+Susan's approach to coaching is relationship focused with the goal of helping the client achieve their goals.
 Susan’s authentic style is approachable and warm.
 Susan is astute in listening and being able to bring out the best in others, enabling them to learn more instinctively.
 Susan has leveraged her unique education and training in business, neuroscience, psychology, philosophy, and theater to help others find their voice, leadership style, and leverage their personal strengths to make them better leaders.
 Susan has helped new people leaders and executives alike.
 Her power in asking thoughtful questions while being an active listener and balancing the right approach to challenge client's beliefs and assumptions while being their top cheerleader is her unique signature.
 Implementing a company vision can be challenging.
 Susan has helped leaders realize their vision by working with both executive teams and groups on how best to collaborate to bring their vision to life.

 Coaching Engagements Susan Led

 New People Leader